privacy-scaling-explorations/maci/website/blog/2024-05-28-upcoming-grants.md

 Currently with MACI, if a voter performs a [key change](/docs/core-concepts/key-change), the voter's new key would not be anonymous to the coordinator.
 The coordinator could collude with a bad actor to inform the latter of the key change, as the coordinator would have access to all decrypted messages.

-The key focus of this improvement is to allow users to be completely anonymous by removing the link between the original signup key and the key used for voting.
+The key focus of this improvement is to enable users to be completely anonymous by removing the link between the original signup key and the key used for voting.
 How would this work?
-Well, users sign up to vote via the [MACI contract](/docs/developers-references/smart-contracts/MACI), and depending on the gatekeeper in use, they'd have to prove that they've passed the entry condition.
+Well, users sign up to vote via the [MACI contract](/docs/developers-references/smart-contracts/MACI), and depending on the [gatekeeper](/docs/developers-references/smart-contracts/Gatekeepers) in use, they'd have to prove that they've passed the entry condition.
 Now, given knowledge of this key, they can signup with a new key to polls deployed by this same MACI contract.

 Thus, voters can prove anonymously that they know the preimage of a [`StateLeaf`](/docs/developers-references/typescript-code/typedoc/domainobjs/classes/StateLeaf), by passing this information to a zk-SNARK circuit, and validating this proof within the poll contract when joining with the new key.
 You might be thinking that everyone knows the preimage of a state leaf, as it's public information that can be taken from the contracts' logs.
 However, the circuit will not accept the public key directly but would instead take the private key and use it to generate the public key.
 This way, only users with knowledge of a specific private key can generate a valid inclusion proof.